ElmoDFGD/ElmoRim/README.md

 ##### Carry Weight

 ElmoRim limits the player to 150 points of carry capacity.
-The only way to increase this limit is through perks or crafting a [Simple Leather Backpack](https://www.nexusmods.com/skyrimspecialedition/mods/42455).
+The only way to increase this limit is through perks, gear or crafting a [Simple Leather Backpack](https://www.nexusmods.com/skyrimspecialedition/mods/42455).
 Be wary though, while backpacks help fit that final piece of sliced cheese into the players inventory, they also come with a [Backpack Penalty](https://www.nexusmods.com/skyrimspecialedition/mods/57206).
 This penalty heavily reduces stamina regeneration in combat. *In essence, backpacks are meant to carry loot out of dungeons - not into them.*

 #### Experience:
 [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) changes how levelling works in Skyrim.
 Instead of player level being tied to skill level, experience is now earned through completing quests, discovering new locations and killing enemies.